-- (iii) The ad hoc subcommittee shall delegate to the EEO Officer the responsibility to designate an external investigator to conduct a fact-finding EEO investigation pursuant to this section.
-ALL EEO investigations will be fair, impartial, timely, and promptly initiated and completed by qualified personnel.
+- (ii) The EEO ad hoc subcommittee shall delegate to the EEO Officer the responsibility to designate an external investigator to conduct a fact-finding EEO investigation pursuant to this section.
+The external investigator shall issue findings of fact and will include an assessment of whether applicable Metropolitan policies were violated.
+All EEO investigations will be fair, impartial, timely, and promptly initiated and completed by qualified personnel.
 Detailed EEO investigative procedures, pursuant to this section can be found in EEO Investigative Procedures for the Board and its Direct Reports.
-The EEO Officer shall refer substantiated findings of EEO investigations to the ad hoc subcommittee to determine recommended appropriate action.
-At its discretion, the ad hoc subcommittee may consult with the EEO Officer, Ethics Officer, and/or General Counsel on appropriate action regarding a director or department head.
-The ad hoc subcommittee shall report a substantiated finding of an EEO violation by a director or department head and recommend appropriate action for the Board's consideration.
-Appropriate action for directors may include, but is not limited to, counseling, training, a private warning letter, public censure, temporary or permanent removal from committee assignments, or referral to the Director's appointing authority requesting appropriate action.
-Appropriate action for department heads may include, but is not limited to, counseling, training, performance review, or the imposition of discipline, as deemed appropriate under the circumstances. - (iv) When the General Manager is a party to the complaint or when in the judgment of the EEO Officer that matter should be handled differently to avoid real or perceived conflicts of interest, or to avoid potential bias or threats to impartiality, the EEO Officer shall delegate to the Ethics Officer the responsibility to retain an external investigator to conduct a fact-finding EEO investigation pursuant to this section.
+A redacted investigative report of substantiated EEO findings will be provided to the EEO ad hoc subcommittee for its review and determination or recommended post investigative action. - (iii) Following receipt of a substantiated finding, the EEO ad hoc subcommittee shall: - (a) Timely review the redacted EEO investigative report. - (b) Consult with the EEO Officer and the assigned internal counsel to the EEO ad hoc subcommittee to develop proposed recommendations for remedial or disciplinary actions consistent with the severity of the substantiated violation(s); - (c) Direct the dissemination of the redacted external investigator's confidential, attorney-client privileged report to the full Board, consistent with applicable laws and protections of privilege and privacy.
+A redacted version of the report shall be transmitted to the full Board by the General Counsel's Office.
+A separate presentation of ad hoc subcommittee's proposed recommended actions shall be prepared by the General Counsel's Office, in consultation with the EEO Officer. - (iv) Appropriate remedial or disciplinary actions for directors may include, but are not limited to, counseling, training, a private warning letter, public censure, temporary or permanent removal from committee assignments, or referral to the director's appointing authority for further action. - (v) Appropriate remedial or disciplinary actions for the General Manager, General Counsel, General Auditor, or Ethics Officer may include, but are not limited to, counseling, training, performance evaluation review, employment agreement modification, employment agreement termination, or employee discipline consistent with applicable laws, contractual provisions, and policies. - (vi) When in the judgment of the EEO Officer that matter should be handled differently to avoid real or perceived conflicts of interest, or to avoid potential bias or threats to impartiality, the EEO Officer shall delegate to the Ethics Officer the responsibility to retain an external investigator to conduct a fact-finding EEO investigation pursuant to this section.
 If the Ethics Officer has a conflict of interest in the particular case, the EEO Officer would delegate to the General Counsel the responsibility to retain an external investigator to conduct a fact-finding investigation pursuant to this section.
-Substantiated EEO findings under this subsection shall be referred directly to the ad hoc subcommittee to determine recommended appropriate action for the Board's consideration. - (v) A deviation of this investigation protocol by the EEO Officer may occur, in certain circumstances, with a written justification and approval of the ad hoc subcommittee responsible for EEO investigations of directors and department heads - (vi) On a quarterly basis, the Chief EEO Officer will report to the Executive Committee EEO case statistics regarding EEO complaints filed against the Board and its direct reports.
+Substantiated EEO findings under this subsection shall be referred directly to the EEO ad hoc subcommittee to determine recommended appropriate action for the Board's consideration.

+(vii) A deviation of this investigation protocol by the EEO Officer may occur, in certain circumstances, with a written justification and approval of the EEO ad hoc subcommittee responsible for EEO investigations of directors and department heads.

+(viii) On a quarterly basis, the Chief EEO Officer will report to the Executive Committee EEO case statistics regarding EEO complaints filed against the Board and its direct reports.